Link Airways

 Vee H Aviation Pty Ltd, operating as Link Airways, formerly known as Fly Corporate, is an Australian regional airline based at Brisbane Airport, Queensland.
 The airline operates scheduled regional passenger services in Queensland, New South Wales, Victoria, Tasmania and the Australian Capital Territory.
 Link Airways operates a fleet of Saab 340B Plus and Fairchild Metro 23 turboprop aircraft.

 Overview

-Link Airways was launched as Fly Corporate in 2016 by Corporate Air, an existing air charter company that has been operating since 1972.
+Launching in 2016 under the Fly Corporate brand, the airline was established by parent company Corporate Air, an air charter company that has been operating since 1972, to fly scheduled air services.
 The airline bases its aircraft at Brisbane Airport and Canberra Airport, from where it operates to regional destinations across Queensland, New South Wales, Victoria, and Tasmania.
-Additionally, the company has its own heavy maintenance facility at Goulburn Airport in New South Wales.
+It has its own heavy maintenance facility at Goulburn Airport in New South Wales.

+History

+The first scheduled route announced under the Fly Corporate brand was from Brisbane to Coffs Harbour.
+During 2016, more routes were added from Brisbane to major centres in the New England and North West Slopes regions of New South Wales.
+The airline used a mixture of four Saab 340s and two Metroliners to serve this network.

+In September 2018, the airline successfully tendered to operate flights from Wollongong to Brisbane and Essendon in Melbourne, restoring both the city's air links that were lost when the previous carrier JetGo collapsed in June of that year.
+Fly Corporate also began operating other former JetGo routes including to Orange and Dubbo from Essendon.

 On 11 August 2020 the company rebranded from Fly Corporate to Link Airways.

 In October 2020, Link Airways announced that it would begin scheduled flights between Canberra and Hobart (6 days per week) as well as Canberra and Newcastle (11 times per week).
-On 2 December 2021 it was announced Link Airways would operate flights for Virgin Australia on the Sydney to Canberra route from 30 January 2022 under a wet lease arrangement.
+On 30 January 2022 Link Airways commenced operating flights for Virgin Australia on the Sydney to Canberra route under a wet lease arrangement.

+On 18 January 2024, Virgin Australia announced it would codeshare with Link on 17 regional routes, including ten destinations from Brisbane, three from Melbourne and two each from Canberra and Sydney.
+In the lead up to this announcement, Link Airways moved its Melbourne terminal from Essendon to Tullamarine on 7 January.